 Accordingly, field service rates, which had been relatively stable for the previous ten years, have spiked by 8%.
-This percentage aligns with the increase in labor rates we are witnessing across industries and in the US market, which tells us something important: the increase in rates in the field service space is being driven more by inflation and macroeconomic trends than heightened demand for particular work types.
+This percentage aligns with the increase in labor rates we are witnessing across which impacts the cost of all types of work: cabling, printer, CCTV/ alarms, pro A/V, digital signage, and more.